 The Department of Biostatistics, Bioinformatics and Biomathematics is an academic department within Georgetown University Medical Center.
 It engages in extensive collaboration research with the Georgetown Lombardi Comprehensive Cancer Center (LCCC), provides a Masters of Science program in biostatistics and teaches service courses to Georgetown Medical students and biomedical graduate students.
 The department houses the Biostatistics and Bioinformatics Shared Resource of the NCI designated LCCC and also serves the whole Georgetown community offering consultation and collaboration to LCCC and university research investigators with expertise in the biostatistical, bioinformatical and biomathematical aspects of clinical, basic science, and population science research projects.
 Faculty of the department also conduct their own research in biostatistical methodologies making contributions to both biostatistics, bioinformatics, and the prevention and treatment of diseases.
 Their independent and collaborative research is funded on a variety of grants with organizations such as the National Institutes of Health, the Department of Defense and Children’s National Medical Center.

-Masters of Science in Biostatistics with tracks in Bioinformatics or Epidemiology
+Masters of Science in Biostatistics

 In this program students first build a solid knowledge in biostatistics and then choose to specialize either in epidemiology or bioinformatics.
 We aim to train individuals who will bring their biostatistical expertise to these related fields and who will be able collaborate on a wide range of biomedical projects.